Students lounging on Bascom Hill

 Other Grade Requirements n/a

-Assessments and Examinations Doctoral students must pass the preliminary examination within five years of starting the program.
+Assessments and Examinations Doctoral students must pass the preliminary examination within three years of starting the program.

 Language Requirements No language requirements other than the English proficiency required for admission.